openmod-tracker/resolve/docs/source/index.md

 For support from E3 staff related to the 2022-23 CPUC IRP proceeding, use [this booking link](https://outlook.office365.com/owa/calendar/ResolveInstallSupport@ethree.com/bookings/)

-For any other questions or more information on `Resolve` and E3's other modeling tools, email us: <platform@ethree.com>.
+For any other questions or more information on `RESOLVE` and E3's other modeling tools, email us: <platform@ethree.com>.

 ### Kicking it off

-Now that we have some background on what `Resolve` is, let's understand and walk through the steps of running `Resolve` and plan clean and reliable electric systems. 👷‍♂️🏗️
+Now that we have some background on what `RESOLVE` is, let's understand and walk through the steps of running `RESOLVE` and plan clean and reliable electric systems. 👷‍♂️🏗️

 ```{toctree}
 :hidden: